smwasya/Eneza-Data-Science-Residential-training-2026/GUT_MICROBIOME_PRJCT_8/README.md

+### The GUT MICROBIOME PROJECT

-This submodule contains all the work related to PROJECT 8 of ENEZA DSI Residential Training.
+*This submodule contains all the work related to PROJECT 8 of ENEZA DSI Residential Training.*
+---

 Directory Structure: